Poctacek/SaP/README.md

 - Make this into a usable website for everyone

 ## Future
-- After sommer of making ends, I want to translate it into Czech and give it to my father for his birthday
+- After summer of making ends, I want to translate it into Czech and give it to my father for his birthday
 - I'll be buying a domain for this too, so it's fully usable
 - Maybe even get some ads or some more promotion